Frequently Asked Questions

 9. How can I learn more about individual sororities, in order to narrow down my selection?

-We suggest you being the process by registering for Panhellenic Recruitment online.
+We suggest you begin the process by registering for Panhellenic Recruitment online.
 The Fraternity and Sorority Semester Report ranks chapters by GPA and includes service level, percentage of members involved at UNC, and whether the group has had any violations of policies.
 We also suggest you look over the academic incentives groups offer their members.
 Most of the sororities on campus have websites that can be accessed from the Office of Fraternity and Sorority Life website.
 The Fraternity and Sorority Semester Report ranks chapters by GPA and includes service level, percentage of members involved at UNC, and whether the group has had any violations of policies.
 We also suggest you look over the academic incentives groups offer their members.
 Most of the sororities on campus have websites that can be accessed from the Fraternity and Sorority Life website.

 10. How long will I be a new member?